Theory-independent randomness generation from spatial symmetries: Proof that

 We use the identities $\cos x=\sqrt{\frac{1}{2}+\frac{1}{2}\cos(2x)}$ and $\sin x=\sqrt{\frac{1}{2}-\frac{1}{2}\cos(2x)}$, and then for the following line $\cos(\arcsin{x})=\sqrt{1-x^2}$.
 Therefore the above can be further rewritten as follows:

 We can derive the following useful identity:

 which can be used as a substitute so that we arrive at:

-The final line is the same as that given in Eq.~(\ref{quantumset}); i.e.\ the rotation box condition described by Eq.~(\ref{rotation box set}) is identical to the quantum condition described by Eq.~(\ref{quantumset}).
-Therefore, combining with Supplemental Material~\ref{proofquantumsubseteqrotationset}, we have shown that $\crr_{J,\alpha}=\mathcal{Q}_{J,\alpha}$.
+The final line is the same as that given in Eq.~(\ref{quantum_set}); i.e.\ the rotation box condition described by Eq.~(\ref{rotation_box_set}) is identical to the quantum condition described by Eq.~(\ref{quantum_set}).
+Therefore, combining with Appendix~\ref{proofquantumsubseteqrotationset}, we have shown that $\crr_{J,\alpha}=\mathcal{Q}_{J,\alpha}$.